RealNoorMuhammad/TelegramTesting1/README.md

 ---

-**PolyFocus 1.0.0** - Your gateway to decentralized prediction markets! 🚀
+**GL Testing Bot 1.0.0** - Your gateway to decentralized prediction markets! 🚀